skovhus/skovhus.dev/src/content/markdown/cv.md

 My passion is building meaningful software together with talented people.

-I offer around 20 years of experience, 7 years as a tech lead, M.Sc. in computer science and engineering, dedication, professionalism, and great empathy for co-workers and end users.
+I offer around 20 years of industry experience, M.Sc. in computer science and engineering, dedication, professionalism, and great empathy for co-workers and end users.

 I love mentoring, sharing knowledge, and excel in working full-stack with web technologies.
 I am very fond of TypeScript, Python, GraphQL, React, codemods, testing, and automation.
 Read more about my [engineering principles](/blog/software-engineering-principles/).